DaleWillemse/Assignment2_Bug_Report/README.md

 <h2>Group project for web programming 281</h2>
 <p>
 Getting more technical with JavaScript.
-Made use of local storage to safe tickets created on webpage.
+Made use of local storage to save tickets created on webpage.
 </p>

 <h3>Group members :  </h3>